bigchaindb/org/ROADMAP.md

 1. Have a way to add/remove/update a validator at run-time (maybe by making `bigchaindb upsert-validator` work).
 This is [issue #2372](https://github.com/bigchaindb/bigchaindb/issues/2372).
 1. Create and run more performance tests (benchmarks) and stress tests.
 Publish all testing software and test results.
 1. Migration to future versions should be possible: write about _how_ to do that in various cases.
 See the explanation of what that means in the first paragraph of this section.
 See [BEP-42](https://github.com/bigchaindb/BEPs/tree/master/42).
 Implement BEP-42 and test that implementation.
 1. A single Docker container containing BigchainDB, Tendermint and MongoDB.
-See https://github.com/bigchaindb/bigchaindb/pull/2424
+See https://github.com/bigchaindb/bigchaindb/pull/2424 --- merged on August 2, so will be in next release.
-1. Make changes to keep up with changes in Tendermint before the release of Tendermint 1.0.
+1. Ongoing: Make changes to keep up with changes in Tendermint before the release of Tendermint 1.0.
 See the Cosmos Roadmap page (https://cosmos.network/roadmap) and issue https://github.com/tendermint/tendermint/issues/1568
-1. Add a BigchainDB Server configuration setting for maximum allowed transaction size (using Gunicorn).
+1. (Maybe) Add a BigchainDB Server configuration setting for maximum allowed transaction size (using Gunicorn).
+See https://github.com/bigchaindb/bigchaindb/pull/2387
 1. Tests cleanup.
 See [issue #2381](https://github.com/bigchaindb/bigchaindb/issues/2381).
-1. Implement BEP-14 in the JavaScript driver.
+1. (Maybe) Implement BEP-14 in the JavaScript driver.
 1. (Maybe) Add support for MongoDB authentication by username & password.
 1. (Maybe) Change the Dockerfile to use the Alpine (minimal) base image.